 Air Exchange Rate

 Your nitrogen supplier may require the installation of an oxygen sensor in the Cryotherapy room.
 In case the selected location requires additional oxygen monitoring, CRYONiQ offers monitoring systems and oxygen sensors.
 This equipment is also usually available for purchase from the nitrogen supplier.
-Oxygen monitors can start from start from $300 for handheld oxygen monitors, to $1,600 for wall mounted oxygen monitors, or they can be built into the cryotherapy equipment like the CRYO XC™ Plus.
+Oxygen monitors start from $300 for handheld oxygen monitors, to $1,600 for wall mounted oxygen monitors, or they can be built into the cryotherapy equipment like the CRYO XC™ Plus.

 For additional information on equipment for a cryotherapy facility, check out the CRYO XC™/CRYO XC™ Plus Requirements page.